tmhglnd/mercury/docs/quick-start.md

 Read the [system requirements](./../README.md#-system-requirements) first before getting started.

 1. Download and install Max8 via any of the links below.
-Mercury runs in Max8, but **you do not need to buy a license in order to use Mercury!** 😎
+At the moment Mercury seems to run best in Max8.0.8. **You do not need to buy a license in order to use Mercury!** 😎

 - [Windows](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_x64_190808.zip)
 - [Mac](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_190808.dmg)